Thursday, May 11, 2023

 The two pads circled on the picture must be bridged with a short piece of jump wire.

-This is an important step and should not be omitted !
+This is an important step and should not be omitted!

-This is the schematics of how the modified detector should be wired.
+Here are the schematics of how the modified detector should be wired.

 The aluminum cap is drilled in the center and a female BNC connector is installed - I recommend using a good quality connector with Teflon center conductor, like Amphenol UG-625/U.

 The drill diameter for the hole in the cap is 3/8" for a round connector and if the connector barrel is D-shaped (to prevent rotation), then 11/32" drill bit is used, and the rest is shaped with a set of small round and small flat files, until the connector can just fit through the hole without being able to rotate.
-Using connectors with D-shaped barrels is the better choice as it locks the barrel in place and prevents the connector from loosening itself when operated.
+Using connectors with D-shaped barrels is the better choice - it locks the barrel in place and prevents the connector from loosening itself when operated.

 I also seal the seam between the aluminum part of the housing and the stainless-steel tube with a strip of Kapton tape - just for "good measure".